 Introduction

 Since its introduction in 1819 by René Laennec1, the acoustic stethoscope has been an integral part of clinical medicine.
 Despite the lack of major structural design innovations over recent decades, modern stethoscopes can be an expensive part of the physician’s armamentarium, often costing several hundred US dollars.
-The high cost of modern stethoscopes remains a significant barrier to physicians practicing in some developing countries, where few affordable high-quality options exist.
-Traditionally, the selection of a stethoscope often does not involve the acoustic properties of the model2 with most users selecting an expensive brand-name stethoscope such as the Littmann Cardiology III.
-However, previous studies which have compared stethoscope brands have concluded that cost does not correlate with better diaphragm sound quality at relevant frequencies, compared with lower-cost alternatives3,4.
-While other 3D printed stethoscope models that would be low-cost to produce can be found online, we are not aware of any that have been used clinically or research-validated.
+The high cost of modern stethoscopes remains a significant barrier to physicians and allied health professionals practicing in the developed word and in low- and middle-income countries, where few affordable high-quality options exist.
+Traditionally, the selection of a stethoscope often does not involve the acoustic properties of the model2 with most users selecting an expensive brand-name stethoscope such as the Littmann Cardiology III or other premium brands.
+However, previous studies that compared stethoscope brands have concluded that cost does not correlate with better diaphragm sound quality at relevant frequencies, compared with lower-cost alternatives3,4.
+While other 3D printed stethoscope models that would be low-cost to produce can be found online5–15, we are not aware of any that have been used clinically or research-validated.

-Numerous groups have previously attempted to standardize methods to determine the efficacy of acoustic stethoscope models2,5–9, but currently no accepted standardized modality exists.
+Numerous groups have previously attempted to standardize methods to determine the efficacy of acoustic stethoscope models2,16–20, but currently no accepted standardized modality exists.
 Consequently, the performance of any acoustic stethoscope is little more than the manufacturer’s claim or the subjective opinion of the user.
 Some groups have attempted to objectively compare acoustic stethoscope models and currently two competing methods of measuring frequency response exist.
-The first method uses air coupling to transmit frequencies 2–6 while the other uses a phantom to simulate vibrations of the chest wall8,10,11.
+The first method uses air coupling to transmit frequencies2–4,16,17 while the other uses a phantom to simulate vibrations of the chest wall19,21,22.
 These methods allow investigators to quantitatively compare the sensitivity of a stethoscope model compared with another.

 In this article, we describe the construction and validation of a low cost, Free/open access 3D printed acoustic stethoscope - referred to here as the ‘Glia model’.
-The aim of this research is to give low budget health care systems affordable access to an effective stethoscope for a cost under $5 USD.
-To achieve this, we utilized 3D printing, a technology which is advancing rapidly and becoming increasingly inexpensive.
+The aim of this research is to give low budget health care systems affordable access to an effective stethoscope for a cost under $5 USD and to contribute to the body of literature by ensuring this stethoscope is rigorously tested and released as Free/open access hardware.
+To achieve this, we utilized 3D printing, a technology that is advancing rapidly and becoming increasingly inexpensive23.
+3D printing technology has been used by others, especially for work on prosthetics24–26, splints27,28 and preoperative planning29.
+It has also been proposed as a partial solution to problems in supply chain management during disasters30, such as by Global Humanitarian Lab31 and Field Ready32.
 The flexibility of 3D printing technology also allows users to augment our design to fit their own needs.
-We also attempt to make our validation methods accessible and low cost, allowing others to validate our design independently with ease.
+We also attempt to make our bills of material, construction methodology and validation methods accessible and low cost, allowing others to validate our design independently with ease.

 Methods